nashville-software-school/client-side-mastery/book-5-the-apprentice/chapters/REACT_INITIAL_STATE.md

 > `componentDidMount()` is invoked immediately after a component is mounted.
 Initialization that requires DOM nodes should go here. _If you need to load data from a remote endpoint, this is a good place to instantiate the network request._

 The `componentDidMount()` hook runs after the component output has been rendered to the DOM, so if your component needs API data, that is the place to do it.
-Here is how you would write it to retrieve employee data from an API being served by [json-server](https://github.com/typicode/json-server) on port 5002.
+Here is how you would write it to retrieve animal data and employee data from an API being served by [json-server](https://github.com/typicode/json-server) on port 5002.

 ```js
 componentDidMount() {